Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Proposed bandit-based framework

-We hereby devise a bandit reward function that results in the sequential optimization of the MLM pre-training objective.
-To that end, we transform the empirical pre-training validation loss for each pre-training interaction into a reward quantity that allows for it's cumulative optimization.
-To accommodate the empirical, stochastic loss estimates collected from the unknown analytical form of the loss function, we resort to Gaussian process modeling.

-\paragraph*{Bandit rewards as empirical MLM loss differences.} To guarantee that the cumulative rewards a bandit agent maximizes result in minimization of the pre-training objective, we compute the observed empirical rewards as the difference in averaged MLM losses between bandit interactions, \ie
+We transform the empirical pre-training validation loss at each MAB interaction into a reward quantity for it's sequential minimization by the bandit agent.
+Specifically, we compute bandit rewards as the normalized difference in averaged empirical MLM losses between bandit interactions, \ie

-where we have dropped the dependency of the MLM loss with respect to the TLM parameters $w$ for ease of exposition.

-We now show that maximizing the cumulative rewards as defined above is equivalent to minimizing the training loss at at interaction $T$.
-First, we compute the cumulative rewards,

-where $y_0$ is a constant, initial loss of a randomly initialized model.
-We then conclude that maximizing cumulative rewards

-is equivalent to minimizing validation MLM loss.
-Therefore, a bandit agent that aims at maximizing the cumulative rewards as in Equation~\eqref{eq:cumulative_reward_mlm} minimizes the MLM pre-training objective of Equation~\eqref{eq:mlm_averagedloss}.
+By normalizing reward differences per-interaction, we mitigate the potential non-stationary effect sequentially selected hyperparameters might have on TLM pre-training.
+With rewards as (normalized) empirical MLM loss differences, we capture how much (relative) improvement each action provides.

-\paragraph*{Bandit reward functions as Gaussian process models.} In practice, TLM pre-training is carried out based on empirical risk minimization: \ie only empirical estimates $\bar{y}_t$ of the true MLM objective are available.
-Namely, rewards as defined in Equation~\eqref{eq:reward_mlm_delta} are stochastic draws from an analytically unknown objective function, $\bar{y}_t \sim l(\cdot|\psi_t)$.
-To accommodate these stochastic observations of the unknown loss function ---that we aim at optimizing with respect to its hyperparameters $\psi$--- we model the bandit reward function via a Gaussian process $f$, with the observed (stochastic) rewards independent and identically (i.i.d.) distributed as

-where $f(\cdot ;\theta)$ is a Gaussian process (GP) surrogate model of the pre-training objective, and $\epsilon_t$ denotes the stochastic nature of each of the observed rewards ---as empirical estimates computed in Equation~\eqref{eq:reward_mlm_delta}.
-In summary, we overcome the black-box nature of the pre-training objective function (\eg the MLM loss) by modeling the observed rewards as realizations of a noisy surrogate GP model.
+Rewards in Equation~\eqref{eq:reward_mlm_delta} are based on stochastic draws from an analytically unknown objective function, \ie only empirical estimates $\bar{l}_t(\cdot)$ of the MLM objective are available.
+To accommodate these noisy observations of the unknown loss function $l(\cdot|\psi)$ ---that we aim at optimizing with respect to its hyperparameters $\psi$--- we model the bandit reward function via a Gaussian process (GP) model $f(\cdot ;\theta)$ of the pre-training objective, with observed rewards independent and identically (i.i.d.) distributed as where $\epsilon_t$ denotes the stochastic nature of each of the observed rewards ---based on empirical estimates computed in Equation~\eqref{eq:reward_mlm_delta}.
+Hence, we overcome the black-box nature of the pre-training objective (\eg the MLM loss) by modeling observed rewards as realizations of a noisy surrogate GP model~\citep{b-Rasmussen2005}.